d3r1n/hexview-c/README.md

 - [x] Get the terminal size in columns
 - [x] format the output as range - data - ascii
 - [x] Make reading and formatting stream-based (don't read the whole file into memory)
-- [x] Implenent a mini string utility
+- [x] Implement a mini string utility
-- [ ] parse arguments meaningfully (color, size, start, end)
+- [ ] parse arguments meaningfully (size, start, end)
-- [ ] Make sure the hexview-c works cross-platform
+- [x] Implement - cross platform - colored output
-- [ ] Implement - cross platform - colored output
+- [ ] Make sure the hexview-c works on all target platforms